 He should have disbanded a long time ago.

-But every single day now, we are getting more information, more details, that just prove how right a few of us here in the media have been and how wrong the general destroy Trump mainstream conspiratorial media in the rest of the country is.
+But every single day now, we are getting more information, more details that just prove how right a few of us here in the media have been and how wrong the general Destroy Trump mainstream conspiratorial media in the rest of the country is.

-They have been so dead wrong, such phony reporting, such breathless hysteria almost on a daily basis, and it's all been meaningless, except to distract the country for the better part of a year.
+They have been so dead wrong, such phony reporting, such breathless hysteria almost on a daily basis.

-I mean, uh Grandpa's right.
+I mean, Grand Paul's right.

 Republicans are in power.